symfony-si/symfony-docs-sl/components/http_foundation/sessions.rst

   Adds a flash message to the stack of specified type;

 * :method:`Symfony\\Component\\HttpFoundation\\Session\\Flash\\FlashBagInterface::set`:
-  Sets flashes by type;  This method conveniently takes both singles messages as a ``string`` or multiple messages in an ``array``.
+  Sets flashes by type; This method conveniently takes both single messages as a ``string`` or multiple messages in an ``array``.

 * :method:`Symfony\\Component\\HttpFoundation\\Session\\Flash\\FlashBagInterface::get`: